SurajspatiL99/Marketing-Analysis-/README.md

 - What do you recommend based on the insights gathered?

-1. Dan Rhodes is the best YouTube channel to collaborate with if we want to maximize visbility because this channel has the most YouTube subscribers in the UK
+1. MrBeast is the best YouTube channel to collaborate with if we want to maximize visbility because this channel has the most YouTube subscribers in the United States
-2. Although GRM Daily, Man City and Yogcasts are regular publishers on YouTube, it may be worth considering whether collaborating with them with the current budget caps are worth the effort, as the potential return on investments is significantly lower compared to the other channels.
+2. Although T-Series, Cocomelon - Nursery Rhymes and SET India are regular publishers on YouTube, it may be worth considering whether collaborating with them with the current budget caps are worth the effort, as the potential return on investments is significantly lower compared to the other channels.
-3. Mister Max is the best YouTuber to collaborate with if we're interested in maximizing reach, but collaborating with DanTDM and Dan Rhodes may be better long-term options considering the fact that they both have large subscriber bases and are averaging significantly high number of views.
+3. T-Series is the best YouTuber to collaborate with if we're interested in maximizing reach, but collaborating with MrBeast may be better long-term options considering the fact that they both have large subscriber bases and are averaging significantly high number of views.
-4. The top 3 channels to form collaborations with are NoCopyrightSounds, DanTDM and Dan Rhodes based on this analysis, because they attract the most engagement on their channels consistently.
+4. The top 3 channels to form collaborations with are MrBeast, T-series and Cocomelon - Nursery Rhymes based on this analysis, because they attract the most engagement on their channels consistently.

 ### Potential ROI
 - What ROI do we expect if we take this course of action?

-1. Setting up a collaboration deal with Dan Rhodes would make the client a net profit of $1,065,000 per video
+1. Setting up a collaboration deal with MrBeast would make the client a net profit of $279,500 per video
-2. An influencer marketing contract with Mister Max can see the client generate a net profit of $1,276,000
+2. An influencer marketing contract with Cocomelon - Nursery Rhymes can see the client generate a net profit of $637,750 but not recommended, since its a kids channel
-3. If we go with a product placement campaign with DanTDM, this could  generate the client approximately $484,000 per video.
-If we advance with an influencer marketing campaign deal instead, this would make the client a one-off net profit of $404,000.
+3. If we go with a product placement campaign with any of the selected youtubers it will lead into no net profit.
-4. NoCopyrightSounds could profit the client $642,000 per video too (which is worth considering)

 ### Action plan
 - What course of action should we take and why?

-Based on our analysis, we beieve the best channel to advance a long-term partnership deal with to promote the client's products is the Dan Rhodes channel.
+Based on our analysis, we beieve the best channel to advance a long-term partnership deal with to promote the client's products is the MrBeast channel.

 We'll have conversations with the marketing client to forecast what they also expect from this collaboration.
-Once we observe we're hitting the expected milestones, we'll advance with potential partnerships with DanTDM, Mister Max and NoCopyrightSounds channels in the future.
+Once we observe we're hitting the expected milestones, we'll advance with potential partnerships with Cocomelon - Nursery Rhymes and T-Series in the future.

 - What steps do we take to implement the recommended decisions effectively?

-1. Reach out to the teams behind each of these channels, starting with Dan Rhodes
+1. Reach out to the teams behind each of these channels, starting with MrBeast
 2. Negotiate contracts within the budgets allocated to each marketing campaign
 3. Kick off the campaigns and track each of their performances against the KPIs
 4. Review how the campaigns have gone, gather insights and optimize based on feedback from converted customers and each channel's audiences